 The $21.99 SoundSpa Portable is the definition of a basic sound machine.
 It’s about the size of a clock radio, but more circular and recumbent in shape.
 In a ring around the central speaker are the lone six sound options: summer night, thunder, brook, ocean, white noise and rain.

-Like the Restore, you can operate it by touch, except it has button controls hidden on the bottom too.
-The Rest resides in an awkward middleground between the Sound+Sleep Mini and the Hatch Restore, both of which offer far more sound options.
+Like the Restore, you can operate it by touch, except it has button controls hidden on the bottom, too.
+The Baby Rest resides in an awkward middle ground between the Sound+Sleep Mini and the Hatch Restore, both of which offer far more sound options.

-The $44.95 Yogasleep Dohm Classic was our least favorite sound machine.
-It’s got a plain cylindrical shape and a switch on the back that controls its internal fan.
+The $43.49 Yogasleep Dohm Classic was our least favorite sound machine.
+It has a plain cylindrical shape and a switch on the back that controls its internal fan.
 The fan has two power settings, and the actual sound comes from a series of slots on the side and top of the machine.
-By twisting the body of the device, an admittedly cool control scheme, you open more of these slots and change the volume of the sound.
+By twisting the body of the device (an admittedly cool control scheme), you open more of these slots and can change the volume of the sound.
 However, that’s all there is to this machine.
-If you like fan sounds, it’s a decent choice, but it doesn’t provide as strong of a breeze or as many strength options as the Honeywell Dreamweaver.
+If you like fan sounds, then it’s a decent choice.
+But it doesn’t provide as strong of a breeze or as many strength options as the Honeywell Dreamweaver.

 More from CNN Underscored’s hands-on testing: